Appsilon/shiny.telemetry/README.md

     hist(x, breaks = bins, col = 'darkgray', border = 'white')
   })

-  # register logout (this also disconnects connection object, if not used take care of it on your own)
+  # registering logout (this also disconnects connection object, if not used take care of it on your own)
   log_logout(user_connection)
 }
 ```